usnistgov/optbayesexpt/README.md

 best chance of making our parameter estimates more precise.
 This feature is very heplful in situations where the measurements are expensive.

-Note that Bayesian optimization is _something completely different_ that has proven to be useful for machine learning.
+Note that Bayesian optimization is 'something completely different' that has proven to be useful for machine learning.
 Typically, those are situations where the system isn't well understood.